 |Projected Job Growth (2014-2024)*||decrease of 1100 jobs|

 Specific duties vary, depending on the industry in which the specialists work.
 No matter which industry they work in, the main objective of all quality control specialists is to test the product for its intended use and make sure it performs up to the manufacturer's specifications.

 Most specialists have the authority to accept or reject products as necessary.
 They usually keep a record of problems they find and may send defective products back for repair.
 In some industries, inspectors may have to repair the products themselves to determine the problems in the manufacturing process.
 Some specialists conduct controlled testing on products to determine how the products perform in a simulated environment.

 Professional organizations and associations offer certification for professionals in the quality control field.
-For example, the American Society for Quality has a variety of certifications, including quality inspection, quality auditing, process analysis and reliability.
-Certification typically requires a skills-assessment examination, professional experience and coursework in quality control (www.asq.org).
+For example, the American Society for Quality has a variety of certifications, including quality inspection, quality auditing, process analysis, and reliability.
+Certification typically requires a skills assessment examination, professional experience, and coursework in quality control.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), quality control specialists made a median hourly wage of $16.80 in 2013, or $34,940 per year.
-The BLS also predicts that this field should grow at about 6% between the years of 2012 and 2022, which is about 25,700 new jobs.
-However, this rate is slower than the national average of all occupations for that time period (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), quality control specialists made a median hourly wage of $17.31 in 2015, or $36,000 per year.
+The BLS also predicts that this field would have little or no job growth between 2014 and 2024, and it predicts a decrease of 1,100 jobs.